Article Of The Month

-Article of the month : Low Back Pain – A recurring problem in individuals
+Low Back Pain – A recurring problem in individuals

-Spinal surgery has become very safe and routine now.
+Spinal Surgery has become very safe and routine now.
 There is a general misconception that patients become bed ridden after surgery.
 Most of the extruded discs are removed either with the help of endoscope or microscope.
 Patients are allowed to walk either on the same day or next day of surgery.
-After 3- 4 weeks, they join their normal routine.
+After 3- 4 weeks, they join their routine.

 But they are forbidden to do any work while bending forward or lifting heavy weight and are encouraged to do spinal exercises routinely.
 But as has been rightly said, “prevention is better than the cure”, take proper care.
-Keep your weight under control, do regular exercises and take proper precautions.
+Keep your weight under control, do regular exercises and take appropriate precautions.
 And above all, keep moving, because, “life is movement, movement is life”.